cryppadotta/dotta-license/README.md

 * an `id`
 * a `price`
-* the amount `available`
+* the quantity `available`
 * the `totalSupply`
-* the amount `sold`
+* the quantity `sold`

+And optionally, if the product is a subscription, it may have:

+* a renewal `interval`, e.g. 1 month or 1 year in seconds
+* a `renewable` setting, which may be used to disable renewals of old plans

 The client unlocks features of a given `Product` `id` if ownership of a _`License`_ is proven.

 When a new product is created, the `totalSupply` is fixed and **cannot be changed**.
 A `totalSupply` of `0` means "unlimited".

+When a new product is created, the renewal `interval` is fixed and **cannot be changed**.
+An `interval` of `0` means "unlimited".

 The executives can:

 * Create new `Product`s
 * Change the price for future sales of a `Product`
 * Change the inventory amount `available` **as long as it does not violate the `totalSupply`**
+* Change the product's `renewable` status

 ### The `License`

 The `License` represents ownership of one unit of a `Product`.
 The `License` is the same as a "token" - they have the same ID and the two are used interchangeably.

+`License`s have:

+* an `id`
+* a `productId`, which points to the `Product` this `License` is for
+* `attributes` (`uint256`), which are specific to this individual `License`
+* `issuedTime`, which is the time when this `License` was created (i.e. minted)
+* an owner

+And optionally:

+* an `expirationTime` when this `License` expires
+* an `affiliate` address, who is credited for the original sale of this `License`

 A `License` is created (that is, the token is minted) at time of sale.
 When a sale is made, the inventory for that `Product` is decremented and ownership is transferred to the `assignee`

+An `expirationTime` of `0` means "does not expire".

+The executives can:

+* Issue promotional (free) `License`s, within the bounds of the supply
+* Issue promotional (free) renewal of `Licenses`

 ### Ownership

 The private key that owns the license must be readable by the client software.

 In [Dottabot](https://www.dottabot.com) this private key is:

 * generated automatically by the software on installation and
 * kept in OS secret storage (such as Keychain on Mac or `libsecret` on Linux).

-This means, while it is encrypted on disk, it is also readable by the software without user interaction.
+In Dottabot, this means that while it is encrypted on disk, it is also readable by the software without user interaction.
 (It can also be deployed onto a VPS where a hardware wallet may not be available.)

 Of course, this raises the problem of funds at purchase: often our users will have an existing wallet that they spend from (and it won't be our application's private key).

 To deal with this issue, we require the user input the `assignee` address at purchase time (that is, the address controlled by the client software).
 When the token is purchased, **ownership of the token is given to the private key controlled by our software**.

 This helps fulfill the piracy deterrence requirement by incentivizing the user to keep the license private.

 # Contracts Overview